-The Company assessed the carrying amount of its investment in a joint venture for indicators of impairment.
-Based on the assessment, in 2021, the Company recognised an impairment loss of \$322,000 on its investment in a joint venture due to default payment risk between the joint venture and its subsidiary (Note 28).
-The recoverable amount of the joint venture was estimated taking into consideration the fair value of the underlying assets and the liabilities.
+During the year, the Company assessed the carrying amount of its investment in a joint venture for indicators of reversal of impairment.
+Based on the assessment, the Company reversed the impairment loss of \$322,000 previously recognised on HIMS following the repayment of trade receivables from its customer, Highbase Strategic Sdn Bhd (HSSB) (Note 28).
+The recoverable amount of HIMS was estimated taking into consideration the fair value of the underlying assets and the liabilities.
 These net assets comprise predominantly working capital items whose carrying values closely approximate the fair values.
 The fair value measurement was categorised as a Level 3 in the fair value hierarchy based on the inputs in the valuation techniques used.